jhucsf/fall2025/assign/assign01.md

 `RESULT_OVERFLOW` and `RESULT_UNDERFLOW`.
 If the `RESULT_OVERFLOW` member
 is set, it means that the whole part of the result's magnitude did not fit in 32 bits.
-If the `RESULT_UNDERFLOW` member is set, it means that the fractional part of the result's magnitude did not fix in 32 bits.
+If the `RESULT_UNDERFLOW` member is set, it means that the fractional part of the result's magnitude did not fit in 32 bits.
 Note that underflow is only possible in the `fixpoint_mul` operation.

 There are four possible `result_t` values: